iamsecretlyflash/ELL881-Natural-Language-Processing/README.md

 ## Topic wise tips

 1) Hidden Markov Models: Read about the expectation maximization model and Markov Decision Processes for better understanding this part
+2) CUDA Out of Memory Error :Don't abuse batch size.
+With a higher batch size training performace can imporove but can also result in a CUDA memory error and usually you will have to restart the Kernel to free up the space on GPU.
+You can also use torch.cuda.empty_cache() but it doesn't clear the whole GPU.
+Even iterating over CUDA objects using the garbage collector library didn't really help.
+So, restarting the kernel is usually the only way to go XD.